mappite/aGotino/README.md

 A telescope Goto solution based on Arduino (Nano or up) that supports:

 - aGotino commands - an Android phone can act as a remote via an [USB OTG cable](https://www.amazon.com/s?k=usb+otg+cable) and a [Serial App](https://play.google.com/store/apps/details?id=de.kai_morich.serial_usb_terminal&hl=it) or (optional) via Bluetooth
-- basic Meade LX200 protocol - drive with Stellarium or any software that supports INDI
+- basic Meade LX200 protocol - drive with Stellarium, SkySafari or any software that supports INDI

 aGotino provides tracking and **hybrid goto&starhopping**: point the scope to something you can easily find and then reach a remote, low magnitude object nearby - default *nearby* is 30° so you will always find some bright stars around.
 Star alignment procedures are _not_ required, you can move and rotate your scope freely, until you need that extra help.